-Promoted Tweets are native advertisements targeted to a specific audience available through Twitter Ads.
-They look almost identical to organic Tweets in users’ timelines but include a small “Promoted” marker.
-Promoted Tweets are used by advertisers to reach an expanded audience.
+Promoted tweets are native advertisements targeted to a specific audience available through Twitter Ads.
+They look almost identical to organic tweets in users’ timelines but include a small “Promoted” marker.
+Promoted tweets are used by advertisers to reach an expanded audience.

 Publishing approval process

-The act of reposting another Instagram users image or video.
+The act of reposting another Instagram user’s image or video.

 A engagement metric to assess how much you are interacting with your social audience.
 To calculate your response rate, take the number of mentions that you have replied to in a given time period and divide it by the total number of mentions you have received (excluding retweets).
-You can also try out our helpful tool, Grade Your Social, to find out what your response rate is on Twitter.

 The total number of outbound messages that an organization, team, or specific social media account delivers in response to customer service issues within a given time period.

 Return on relationship (ROR)

 A measurement of the value gained by a person or business from developing a relationship.
 Measuring ROR isn’t easy—it involves not only analyzing connection growth, but also understanding the impact your customers’ voices have on your brand and reputation.
 This includes sentiment analysis, as well as engagement metrics for your content, like organic sharing rates.

 A tweet that is reshared to the followers of another user’s Twitter account.
 When you click the retweet button on the Twitter website or app, you can opt to republish the tweet as is, or add a comment to explain why you’re sharing it or offer your own hot take on the topic.